-Clark A. and Walker B.F.
+- Clark A.R. and Walker B.F.
 (1977) A proposed scheme for the classification and nomenclature for use in the engineering description of Middle Eastern sedimentary rocks, Geotechnique, 27 (1), p.
-93-99

-ISO 19901-8 (2014) Petroleum and natural gas industries - Specific requirements for offshore structures - Part 8: Marine soil investigations

-ISSMGE Technical Committee (2005) Geotechnical and geophysical investigations for offshore and nearshore developments, September 2005

-SUT (2014) Guidance notes for the planning and execution of geophysical and geotechnical ground investigations for offshore renewable developments.
+93-99 - ISO 19901-8 (2014) Petroleum and natural gas industries Specific requirement for offshore structures - Part 8 : Marine soil investigations - ISSMGE Technical Committee TC1 (2005), Geotechnical and geophysical investigations for offshore and nearshore developments, September 2005 - SUT (2014) Guidance notes for the planning and execution of geophysical and geotechnical ground investigations for offshore renewable developments.
 Offshore Site Investigation and Geotechnics Committee (OSIG), London